-Over th' last few years, one o' me foci has been bringin' together th' PHP community an' takin' th' time t' celebrate th' PHP Renaissance, Avast me hearties!
-That effort has taken me all aroun' th' world, from Paris t' Toronto t' New York t' Costa Rica t' New Zealan', on a dead man's chest!
-And swab the deck!
-And this summer 'tis takin' me t' th' Midwestern US as part o' th' Crafting Code Tour.
+Over the last few years, one of my foci has been bringing together the PHP community and taking the time to celebrate the PHP Renaissance.
+That effort has taken me all around the world, from Paris to Toronto to New York to Costa Rica to New Zealand.
+And this summer it's taking me to the Midwestern US as part of the Crafting Code Tour.

-Pay It Forward were bein' a 2000 romantic drama featurin' Kevin Spacey, Haley Joel Osment, an' Helen Hunt, Avast me hearties!
-Decently well-received, I found it a good, heart-warmin', thought-provokin' movie.
+Pay It Forward was a 2000 romantic drama featuring Kevin Spacey, Haley Joel Osment, and Helen Hunt.
+Decently well-received, I found it a good, heart-warming, thought-provoking movie.

-It is also an allegory fer how open source works.
+It is also an allegory for how open source works.